cxn03651/write_xlsx/chart.md

 Data labels can be added to a chart series to indicate the values of the plotted data points.

-The following properties can be set for data_labels formats in a chart.
+The following properties can be set for `:data_labels` formats in a chart.

     :value
     :category